TorchMeter/torchmeter/docs/src/en/contribute/prs.md

     git rebase upstream/master # (2)
     ```

-    1. :man_raising_hand: Back up the new branch, you need to replace `<your-branch-name>` with the branch name created in [step C.a.2](#Ca-Understanding-Code--Getting-started){ data-preview }.
+    1. 🙋‍♂️ Back up the new branch, you need to replace `<your-branch-name>` with the branch name created in [step C.a.2](#Ca-Understanding-Code--Getting-started){ data-preview }.
-    2. :man_raising_hand: Rebase the new branch onto the latest commit of the target branch in `torchmeter` official repo.
+    2. 🙋‍♂️ Rebase the new branch onto the latest commit of the target branch in `torchmeter` official repo.

 4. The above command will attempt to rebase your branch `<your-branch-name>` onto the latest commit of the `master` branch of official `torchmeter` repo (i.e. the `upstream/master` in your local repo).
 Two scenarios may occur:
     - Your changes **do not** conflict with the latest commit of the target branch.
 The rebase was **successful**, and you will see the following output.
 In this case, you're ready to proceed to step `9` below to delete the backup branch.